Caroline Fox, 1st Baroness Holland: Family background

-The Lennox sisters were daughters of Charles Lennox, 2nd Duke of Richmond, and Sarah Cadogan.
+The Lennox sisters were daughters of Charles Lennox, 2nd Duke of Richmond, and his wife, Sarah Cadogan.
 Charles Lennox was the grandson of Charles II of England through the King's relationship with Louise de Kérouaille, Duchess of Portsmouth.
 In 1744, Lady Caroline eloped with Henry Fox, a politician who was 18 years her senior.
 Though her parents disapproved of the marriage, it proved a happy one.
 The couple had four sons, including the Whig politician Charles James Fox and the general Henry Edward Fox.

 Their home, Holland House, Kensington, became a social and political gathering place.

 Passed over

 Lady Caroline's favourite sister, Emily Lennox, married and went to live in Ireland in 1747.
 In 1750 and 1751, the Lennox sisters' parents died in quick succession, leaving three younger daughters, Louisa, Sarah, and Cecilia, aged eight, six, and one.
 The 2nd Duke of Richmond, in his will, remembered Lady Caroline's reckless elopement, passed over her and instructed that his three youngest daughters be entrusted to the care of their sister Emily and her husband, James FitzGerald, 20th Earl of Kildare.
 Lady Caroline resented this slight but hoped to redeem herself by presenting her younger sisters at court and helping them make good matches.

+She was present at the celebrations for the Prince of Wales's birthday as there is a reference to her outfit in a letter by Mary Pendarves (became Delany) dated 29 November 1742 which notes that Lady Caroline Lennox wore the finest clothes of "gold and colours on white, embroidered by Mrs Wright".

 The Kildares' allegations that the Foxes were responsible for Lady Sarah Lennox's embarrassing rejection by the young King George III, as well as her disastrous marriage to Sir Charles Bunbury soon afterwards, provoked a quarrel between the sisters that was not healed until shortly before Lady Caroline's death.